sschwarzer/ftputil/website/documentation.md

 *If* you have directory or file names with non-ASCII characters, you need to be aware of the encoding the [session factory](#session factory) (e.g. `ftplib.FTP`) uses.
-This needs to be the same encoding that the FTP server uses for the paths.
+This needs to be the same encoding that the FTP server software uses for the paths.
+Note that this may differ from the encoding of the file system where the remote directories and files are stored.

 The following diagram shows string conversions on the way from your code to the remote FTP server.
 The opposite way works analogously, so